 As discussed in “Clinical Presentation,” COVID-19 in children has some unique features, including an often more benign disease course compared to adults.
-However, one potential severe consequence of COVID-19 in pediatric patients that was recently characterized is a Kawasaki Disease-like toxic shock syndrome now being recognized as a new entity called Multisystem Inflammatory Syndrome in children (MIS-C).
-A preprint case study and numerous anecdotal cases suggest that, although rare, this is something to look out for in children with COVID-19 as the need for immediate treatment is essential (Jones et al, Hosp Pediatrics, 2020; Riphagen et al, Lancet 2020).
+However, one potential severe consequence of COVID-19 in pediatric patients is a a new entity called Multisystem Inflammatory Syndrome in children (MIS-C) (Godfred et al, MMWR 2020).
 For a longer discussion of MIS-C, please reference the summary of COVID-19 and Children in the supplemental materials.

 Given the variable clinical course and outcomes in patients with COVID-19, how do we predict who will have more severe disease?

 What criteria could we use to determine who to admit to the hospital?
 What about admission to the ICU?